 - Bill Payment Schedule – I pay my bills twice a month.
 I use this sheet to make sure everything balances and gets paid at the right time.

 If you are just getting started budgeting, I suggest reading this article first: How to make a budget.
-Once you are finished, come back to this article and you can download one of these sheets.
+Once you are finished, you can look through the 70+ sample budgeting categories and then come back to this article and download one of these sheets.

 Household budgeting Spreadsheets